ElvishJerricco/reflex-project-skeleton/README.md

 configuring the Reflex binary cache.

 Once Nix is installed, everything else is mostly handled for you.
-To build the project's backend and `jsaddle-warp` app, use the `./cabal`
+To build the project's backend and `jsaddle-webkit2gtk` frontend app, use the `./cabal` script:
-script:

 ```bash
 $ ./cabal new-build all